rocket-pool/old.docs.rocketpool.net/src/guides/node/docker.md

 ```

 This refers to a statistics aggregation service called [ethstats](https://ethstats.net/), which tracks some information about your node.
-It isn't required, and can be left blank to ignore it.
+It isn't required and can be left blank to ignore it.

 ```
 Please enter the Ethstats Login (leave blank for none) (optional - for reporting Eth 1.0 node status to ethstats.net)
 ```

-This lets you enter your `ethstats` credentials for data reporting, if you're using that service.
+This lets you enter your `ethstats` credentials for data reporting if you're using that service.
 Again, this is optional and can be left blank.

 ```